Atrus619/Project-Phoenix/README.md

 `stu.download_pretrained_small_talk_model()`
 ## Set up .env file
-See .sample_env for getting started
+See .sample_env for a list of entries